Questions about garden waste collections

-The way local councils are funded by the government means that Gateshead Council now receives around half the funding it did in 2010 - while costs due to increasing demand for services have continued to rise.
-Put simply, it means we now have £380 per person less to spend on local services than we did four years ago, with millions more savings to be found on top of that.
+The way local councils are funded by the government means that we now receive around half the funding we did in 2010 - while costs due to increasing demand for services have continued to rise.
+Put simply, it means we now have £400 per person less to spend on local services than we did none years ago, with millions more savings to be found on top of that.

 Garden waste is not something that we are required by law to collect, and is not even available in large areas of the borough.
 The financial measures being imposed on the Council mean we are faced with difficult choices - either reduce front line services to balance the books, or try to make additional and non-essential services more self-financing.